Queluz, Portugal: Sport

 The biggest and most known teams in Queluz are Real Sport Clube, CA Queluz and JOMA (Juventude Operária do Monte Abraão).

-Real Sport Clube is Queluz local football team, CA Queluz the basketball one and JOMA main sport is athletics.
+Real Sport Clube is Queluz's local football team, CA Queluz is for basketball, and JOMA's main sport is athletics.

 Real Sport Clube plays on the Segunda Liga (the 2nd biggest league competition in Portugal).

-CA Queluz has already been Portuguese basketball champions in 1984 and 2005.
+CA Queluz were Portuguese basketball champions in 1984 and 2005.
 They also won the Portuguese Cup in 1983 and 2005, completing the double.

-JOMA as already been Portuguese champions on both individual and collective athletics competitions.
+JOMA have been Portuguese champions in both individual and collective athletics competitions.

 Geography

 Crossed by Jamor river, the city is interspersed by various parks, with three in the district: two in the civil parish of Queluz and the other in Massamá: